MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 The core activity of creating secure drivers is identifying areas in the code that need to be changed to avoid known software vulnerabilities.
 Many of these known software vulnerabilities deal with keeping strict track of the use of memory to avoid issues with others overwriting or otherwise comprising the memory locations that your driver uses.

-The [Code Validation Tools](#use-additional-code-validation-tools) section of this article describes software tools that can be used to help locate known software vulnerabilities.
+Code scanning tools such as CodeQL and driver specific tests, can be used to help locate, some, but not all, of these vulnerabilities.
+These tools and tests are described later in this topic.

 ### Memory buffers